 The Camden County Prosecutor’s Office (CCPO) reports that Collingswood Police officers responding to the scene around noon on Monday “found the victim on the ground suffering from a wound to the head.”

 According to CCPO, eyewitness accounts and surveillance footage allegedly show that McBride wielded a shovel in the incident.
-The victim was transported to the hospital for stitches, and reportedly sustained a concussion in the incident.
+The victim was transported to the hospital for stitches, and reportedly sustained a concussion.

 McBride, however, alleges that he acted in self-defense, according to a statement issued to NJ Pen by his attorney, John Zohlman, of the Cherry Hill-based law firm Hagner and Zohlman, LLC: